IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Added:

--Seraphim Shard, Plasmic Rail Gun, Pulsar Perforator, Aura Borealis Staff, Uranium Filled Snowballs, Throwing Star, Sand Tosser, Radioactive Snowball Cannon, Terra Excavator, True Rainbow Heart, Yoyo Threads, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star, Glowrock, Overseen Cystals
+-Seraphim Shard, Plasmic Rail Gun, Pulsar Perforator, Aura Borealis Staff, Uranium Filled Snowballs, Throwing Star, Sand Tosser, Radioactive Snowball Cannon, Terra Excavator, True Rainbow Heart, Professional's Threads, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star, Glowrock, Overseen Cystals, Joyful Shroom, Ice Cube?

 -Near Terrarian Orbit: A low gravity subworld environment full of asteriods and rich in rare materials and gems, simply fly up and out of your world.
 Just be sure you come with proper breathing apparatus!

--Added a new Town NPC: The Conbrand Merchant, he is interested in trading you "Contraband Crates" for rare materials, find him hanging around after-dark in your town
+-A new Town NPC: The Conbrand Merchant, he is interested in trading you "Contraband Crates" for rare materials, find him hanging around after-dark in your town

 -The Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!
 RoR2 Engineer summoner-aligned set made from post-Skeletron materials!
-And JellyBru's Dev Armor finally added!
+Valkyrie Armor serves as the Pillar Tier Thrower armor made from Aurora Tears, Illuminant Armor drops from Supreme Pinky, Vibranium armor for all classes (enemies not yet added), And JellyBru's Dev Armor finally added!

--Vibranium armor and a few weapons for the late game

 -Venerable Catharsis, for a hefty Expertise cost from Draken after Moonlord you can make Normal Worlds into Expert Worlds.